Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 	<figcaption>The set of [=content keys=] made available for use can be far smaller than the set requested by a DASH client.
 Example workflow indicating potential instances of [=content keys=] being removed from scope.</figcaption>
 </figure>

-Advisement: Platform media APIs often refuse to start playback if the [=DRM system=] is not able to decrypt all the data already in media platform buffers.
+Advisement: [=Media platform=] APIs often refuse to start playback if the [=DRM system=] is not able to decrypt all the data already in [=media platform=] buffers.

 The set of available [=content keys=] is only known at the end of executing the activation workflow and may decrease over time (e.g. due to license expiration).
 The proper handling of unavailable keys depends on the limitations imposed by the platform APIs.
 It may be appropriate for a DASH client to avoid buffering data for encrypted [=adaptation sets=] until the required [=content key=] is known to be available.
 This allows the client to avoid potentially expensive buffer resets and rebuffering if unusable data needs to be removed from buffers.

-Note: The DASH client should still download the data into intermediate buffers for faster startup and simply defer submitting it to the platform media API until key availability is confirmed.
+Note: The DASH client should still download the data into intermediate buffers for faster startup and simply defer submitting it to the [=media platform=] API until key availability is confirmed.

-If a [=content key=] expires during playback, it is common for a media platform to pause playback until the [=content key=] can be refreshed with a new license or until data encrypted with the now-unusable [=content key=] is removed from buffers.
+If a [=content key=] expires during playback, it is common for a [=media platform=] to pause playback until the [=content key=] can be refreshed with a new license or until data encrypted with the now-unusable [=content key=] is removed from buffers.
 DASH clients SHOULD acquire new licenses in advance of license expiration.
 Alternatively, DASH clients should implement appropriate recovery/fallback behavior to ensure a minimally disrupted user experience in situations where some [=content keys=] remain available.

 Issue: EME has no good way to trigger a license request if the key is still available but about to expire, does it?
 It will only make license requests once the key is no longer available.
 This makes it hard to proactively refresh licenses.